swarup-p/VSD_Physical_Design_Workshop/README.md

 ### SPEF Extractor

 SPEF stands for Standard Parasitics Exchange Format.
 Each and every wire on the layout has some finite resistance and capacitance associated with it which affects timing characteristics of the design.
-These values are extraced and used in the urther process to get timing models.
+These values are extraced and used in further processes to get timing models.

 SPEF extractor is not included in this openlane version.
 Extractor is based on a python engine and requires information in .lef file and .def file from routing stage for the extraction process.
 Here is an example,